 - Location: Utah

-Drivers Training in UtahCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in UtahCompare Car Insurance Rates in 3 Steps

-Drivers younger than 18 are required to hold a learner permit for at least six months and log a total of 40 hours of driving practice (with an adult driver in the car) before applying for a driver license.
-Ten of those hours must be after dark.
-The six hours of practice driving during the driver training course will count toward the total, but the more hours of driving practice you get outside of class before you take your test, the better you'll do.
+Drivers younger than 18 years old are required to hold a learner permit for at least 6 months and log a total of 40 hours of driving practice (with an adult driver in the car) before applying for a driver license, and 10 of those hours must be after dark.
+The 6 hours of practice driving during the driver training course will count toward the total, but the more hours of driving practice you get outside of class before you take your test, the better you'll do.

 The parent or guardian who signs the application will be asked to sign an affidavit certifying that the applicant has completed the 40 hours of practice driving as described.